Mandatory Residential Organics Recycling

 - Can a resident apply for an exemption or waiver?

 This is a statewide mandate and there are no exemption waivers granted for individual residents.
 Business owners seeking a commercial exemption can apply here.

-Will there be an exemption for residents who are currently exempt from having a yard waste bin?
+Will there be an exemption for residents who are currently do not have a green waste cart?

-What if I have no space for a new or larger bin?
+What if I have no space for a new or larger cart?

 All residents must have an organic waste bin to comply with the law.
 Multi-family residences (such as apartment complexes) will be provided with bins for their properties.
 The City and Republic Services will assess space concerns on a case-by-case basis to ensure all properties are in compliance with state regulations.